Olive Branch CounselOlive Branch Counsel

 Why Families in Plano Choose Olive Branch Counsel, PLLC

-- Wills, trusts, powers of attorney, healthcare directives
+• Trust-based plans designed to minimize probate and protect your family — wills, trusts, powers of attorney, and healthcare directives

 Client Reviews